-The broad spectrum of aquatic and terrestrial communities within Point Reyes National Seashore are home to a breath-taking diversity of plants including 900 species of vascular plants (15% of California plants); 61 endemic plants (found nowhere else on the planet), and 51 rare, threatened, or endangered species.
+The broad spectrum of aquatic and terrestrial communities within Point Reyes National Seashore are home to a breathtaking diversity of plants including 900 species of vascular plants (15% of California plants); 61 endemic plants (found nowhere else on the planet), and 51 rare, threatened, or endangered species.
 These plants do not exist in isolation, but rather as members of plant communities such as forests, grasslands, coastal scrub, intertidal zones/marshes and coastal dunes.
 The kind of plant community in a given area is determined by soil type, geology, fire, water availability, grazing, human use and development, and invasion by non-native species.
-Vegetation management in national parks largely focus on monitoring and mapping plant communities with a special focus on rare plants and controlling invasive species.
+Vegetation management in national parks focuses largely on monitoring and mapping plant communities with a special focus on rare plants and controlling invasive species.

 The biggest threats to botanical hotspots are development and non-native or invasive species.
 While Point Reyes is federally protected from development, nearly 300 of the 900 plant species found here are non-native, with 30 species being the most invasive to the native landscape.
 To clarify, a plant that has been introduced (either intentionally or not) to a new geographical area is non-native, but not necessarily invasive.
 Invasive plant species display particular characteristics including fast growth, high seed production and rapid maturation that - when combined with a lack of the natural predators and diseases that help control them in their native environment - allow them to rapidly grow and spread, overwhelming and displacing native vegetation.
-These more aggressive species include, but are not limited to South African capeweed, ice plant, scotch broom, pampas grass and European beach grass.
+These more aggressive species include but are not limited to: South African capeweed, ice plant, scotch broom, pampas grass and European beach grass.
 These species are most commonly seen in the pastoral zone where humans have historically altered the landscape and where seeds are blown around with the prevailing winds.
-Learn more about high priority invasive plant species for early detection in Point Reyes National Seashore, here.
+Learn more about high priority invasive plant species for early detection in Point Reyes National Seashore here.

 Become a Citizen Scientist